tim-kos/CakePHP-Asset-Management-Plugin/README.md

         'type' => 'css', // the type of inclusion to do; can be "css" or "js" 'packaging' => Configure::read('Assets.packaging'), // determine if files should be combined or not 'css' => array(
-            'path' => CSS, // the path where to look for stylesheets and where your "aggregate" folder is 'preConvertExt' => 'less', // the extension of the files prior to conversion to LESS; set this to false disable LESS conversion; default is 'less'
+          'path' => CSS, // the path where to look for stylesheets and where your "aggregate" folder is 'ext' => 'css', // the extension of the result file(s) 'delim' => "\n\n", // delimiter to use between the contents of css files in the combined css file 'preprocessor' => array(
-            'ext' => 'css', // the extension of the result file(s) 'delim' => "\n\n", // delimiter to use between the contents of css files in the combined css file 'mixins_file' => 'vars_and_mixins.less' // the file to prepend to less conversions so variables and mixins are properly used, default is ''
+            'method' => 'less', // the preprocessor to use 'pre_include_file' => 'vars_and_mixins.less', // the file to prepend to less conversions so variables and mixins are properly used, default is ''
+            'ext' => 'less', // the extension of the files prior to conversion to LESS; set this to false disable LESS conversion; default is 'less'
+          ),
-            'minification_engine' => array(
+          'minification' => array(
             'method' => 'cssmin', // which algorithmn to use for css minifications, default is cssmin 'per_file' => false // if the minification should be run for each included css file or only once on the combined file; default is false
           )
         )
     );
     $asset->includeFiles($inclusionRules, $settings);